 And, of course, Apple’s native XCode IDE is another popular one.
 While it’s mainly used for building iPhone and Apple Watch apps, it can also be used to create for OS X and a few other platforms with support for C, C++, Objective-C, Java, AppleScript, Python, Ruby, and Apple’s Swift language.

 As you can see, there are a wide variety of IDEs that support different programming languages and styles across all different operating systems.
+There’s even an IDE for the Raspberry Pi.
 Choosing an IDE when you’re getting started can be difficult, but going with a free one like Visual Studio, NetBeans, or Eclipse is a great place to start.